Grey PVC Pipe and Fittings

 PVC pipe and fittings are suited to many applications.
 They are probably the most widely used of all plastic pipe systems in industrial pressure applications and you will find them in the water treatment, swimming pool, cooling, heating, electroplating chemical and process industries to name but a few.

 PVC pipes find their way into many other non-industrial applications.
-You will often find them in domestic locations where PVC is the top material of choice for ponds, hot tubs, pools, home irrigation systems and marine aquariums.
-You will also find PVC pipe systems used in agriculture and they are widely used for irrigation and water supply around husbandry units.
-Uses of PVCU pressure pipe in the civils industry is more limited as here you tend to find MDPE is used for water supply, waste and large bore drainage.
-Waste sizes for sinks, baths etc. are a lighter weight plastic as they do not need to handle pressure and a different size regime also.
-PVC pipes are also often the top choice for model and prop making as they can be painted and shaped with heat.
+You will often find them in lots of domestic locations where PVC is the top material of choice for ponds, hot tubs, pools, home irrigation systems and marine aquariums.
+PVC pressure pipes are often confused with waste pipes.
+The sizes for sinks, baths, gutters etc. are a lighter weight plastic as they do not need to handle pressure and are not compatible with pressure pipe.

 Video: How to Solvent Weld PVC Pipe